TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors

 We evaluate model-inspection defenses in terms of their effectiveness of \mcounter{i} identifying trojan models and \mcounter{ii} recovering trigger patterns.

-Specifically, given defense $\gD$ and model $f$, we measure the \anidx of all the classes; if $f$ is a trojan model, we use the \anidx of the target class to quantify $\gD$'s \tpr of detecting trojan models and target classes; if $f$ is a clean model, we use the largest \anidx to quantify $\gD$'s \fpr of misclassifying clean models.
-The results are summarized in Table\mref{tab:anidx}.
+Given defense $\gD$ and model $f$, we measure the anomaly index value (\anidx) of all the classes; if $f$ is a trojan model, we use the \anidx of the target class to quantify $\gD$'s \tpr of detecting trojan models and target classes; if $f$ is a clean model, we use the largest \anidx to quantify $\gD$'s \fpr of misclassifying clean models.

-\mcounter{i} Compared with other defenses, \abs is highly effective in detecting trojan models (with largest \anidx), attributed to its neuron sifting strategy. \mcounter{ii} \imc seems evasive to most defenses (with \anidx below 2).
-This is explained by its trigger-model co-optimization strategy, which minimizes model distortion. \mcounter{iii} Most model-inspection defenses are either ineffective or inapplicable against \esb, as it keeps the original DNN intact but adds an additional module.
+The results are shown in Table\mref{tab:anidx}.
+We observe: \mcounter{i} compared with other defenses, \abs is highly effective in detecting trojan models (with largest \anidx), attributed to its neuron sifting strategy; \mcounter{ii} \imc seems evasive to most defenses (with \anidx below 2), explainable by its trigger-model co-optimization strategy that minimizes model distortion; \mcounter{iii} most model-inspection defenses are either ineffective or inapplicable against \esb, as it keeps the original DNN intact but adds an additional module.
 This contrasts the high effectiveness of other defenses against \esb (\mcf Table\mref{tab:attack-agnostic}).